xup3/recipe-randomizer/README.md

 # recipe-randomizer

-Let's you once and for all randomize your meals for whatever timeframe you can think about.
+## Let's you once and for all randomize your meals for whatever timeframe you can think about.

-Features:
+### Features planned:

 - [ ] You can copy and paste recipes from your favorite recipe website directly into the app
 - [ ] The app saves recipes you've already eaten as a history to not repeat your recipes within a given timeframe